dpopchev/functional-ddd/src/fundamental-physics-crisis.md

-## Modern theory exploration is a data science challenge
+## Gravitational theory testing is a data science challenge

 ::: columns